 For the Z motor, you’re going to want to use a ruler.
 Stand it vertically on the print bed and move the Z axis by 100mm.
 After this point, the process is the same: just change the M92 values until it moves exactly 100mm each time.

 If you’ve noticed that your layers are too thin or that filament is gathered around the nozzle, you’ll likely want to level your base plate.
 This is so you can ensure that the nozzle is the same distance from the base at all times.
 So how do you do this?

 Start by centering the print head.
 You’ll likely have been provided with an index card, so place this between the print head and the base plate.
 By editing the Z-axis end stop variable, you can fine-tune the head’s distance from the base.

 Most printers will have screws you can turn at each corner.
 Adjust these until you feel a slight resistance when you try to move the index card – you should still be able to move the card, but not freely.
 When you achieve this, you’re done!

-3D printers can be difficult to get the hang of as there are dozens of options to tinker with.
-That said, there are a few steps to take whenever you make a change.
+3D printers can be difficult to get the hang of as there are dozens of options to tinker with at first.
+That said, there are only a few steps to take whenever you make a change.
 We’ve addressed these above and now, hopefully, you’re ready to start printing.
 Good luck and most importantly, have fun.